 Hemerocallis Apricot Dream is a variety of the commonly known, Day Lily, and features very showy flowers.
 The impressive blooms are apricot coloured, and only at peak condition for a day or so, but are continually produced through summer.
 They are held above the strap-like, green leaves as it grows to 40 cm tall and the same wide.
 Hemerocallis Apricot Dream is commonly mass planted as a groundcover, planted around the base of larger trees, included in borders, or added to a mixed planting.

-“Strawberry Blonde” is a popular shrub rose that features masses fragrant, apricot and peach-coloured flowers.
-The showy blooms emerge in spring and continue until autumn provided the spent flowers are removed.
-The foliage comprises small-sized, dark green leaves which provide a lovely backdrop to the flowers.
-This deciduous plant typically grows to 1 m tall and the same wide, and is generally pruned each winter with about 75% of the stem removed.
-It performs best when planted in full sun on a well-drained, sheltered site, and is tolerant of frost and cool climates.
-It also has exceptional disease resistance.
-“Strawberry Blonde” is commonly included in a mixed or border planting, included in a courtyard or cottage garden, maintained in a container, or included anywhere the beauty and fragrance can be appreciated.
+Rose Ann Turner is a climbing rose that features masses of double, pink flowers.
+The blooms emerge in spring and continue until autumn provided the spent flowers are removed.
+The foliage comprises small-sized, dark green leaves which provide a lovely backdrop to the flowers as it grows to 2 m tall and the same wide.
+Rose Ann Turner is commonly trained onto a trellis in a courtyard or cottage garden, planted to lavish a fence, or included anywhere the beauty can be appreciated.

 Join our community of happy customers.